redstrate/Physis/README.md

 * Extract game data from SqPack files, and list file hashes from index/index2.
 * Apply game patches.
 Indexed ZiPatch is not yet supported, though.
 * Blockfish ciphers for encrypting and decrypting [SqexArg](https://docs.xiv.zone/concept/sqexarg/).
-* Extract retail installer contents, useful on Linux for avoiding having to run the InstallShield installer.
 * Construct paths to equipment, items, faces, and other useful models.
 * Extract strings from executables.